 - 1 cup chopped nuts (whatever kind you like--pecans, walnuts, almonds, macadamias, peanuts), optional

 Heat the oven to 350 F. Grease a 9 x 13-inch baking pan.
 Melt the butter in a large saucepan over medium-low heat.
 Add the chocolate, stirring until melted.
-Remove the pan from the heat and stir in the sugar, flour, eggs, and vanilla.
-Pour the batter into the pan and sprinkle the top with the nuts.
+Remove the pan from the heat and stir in the sugar, flours, eggs, and vanilla.
+Pour the batter into the pan and sprinkle the top with the nuts., if using.
 Bake about 25 minutes, until the sides just begin the pull away from the pan. the center will seem set, but soft.
 Let the brownies cool in the pan on a rack for about an hour.
 Cut into bars.
 Makes about 48 small servings.